killeent/mesosphere_challenge/README.md

 scheduling algorithm.
 The next thing I would have done with more time is to only make elevators move if either:

-a) They have people inside them
+1. They have people inside them
-b) There is someone waiting somewhere
+2. There is someone waiting somewhere

 This is a simple fix that could yield a lot of efficiency gains.